Psychological and sociological effects of spaceflight: Psychosocial issues in-orbit

 Other psychosocial studies involving astronauts and cosmonauts have been conducted.
 In one, an analysis of speech patterns as well as subjective attitudes and personal values were measured in both on-orbit space crews and people working in space analog environments.
 The researchers found that, over time, these isolated groups showed decreases in the scope and content of their communications and a filtering in what they said to outside personnel, which was termed psychological closing.
 Crew members interacted less with some mission control personnel than others, perceiving them as opponents.
 This tendency of some crew members to become more egocentric was called autonomization.
 They also found that crew members became more cohesive by spending time together (for example, joint birthday celebrations), and that the presence of subgroups and outliers (e.g., scapegoats) negatively affected group cohesion.
 In a study of 12 ISS cosmonauts, researchers reported that personal values generally remained stable, with those related to the fulfillment of professional activities and good social relationships being rated most highly.

 Another study examined potentially disruptive cultural issues affecting space missions in a survey of 75 astronauts and cosmonauts and 106 mission control personnel.
 The subjects rated coordination difficulties between the different space organizations involved with the missions as the biggest problem.
 Other problems included communication misunderstandings and differences in work management styles.

-In a study of 11 cosmonauts regarding their opinions of possible psychological and interpersonal problems that might occur during a Mars expedition, researchers found several factors to be rated highly: isolation and monotony, distance-related communication delays with the Earth, leadership issues, differences in space agency management styles, and cultural misunderstandings within international crews.
+In a study of 11 cosmonauts regarding their opinions of possible psychological and interpersonal problems that might occur during a Mars expedition, researchers found several factors to be rated highly: isolation and monotony, distance-related communication delays with Earth, leadership issues, differences in space agency management styles, and cultural misunderstandings within international crews.

 In a survey of 576 employees of the European Space Agency (ESA), a negative link was found between cultural diversity and the ability of people to interact with one another.
 The more diversity within the crew, the worse the interactions became.
 Especially important were factors related to leadership and decision-making.